actions/importer-labs/bamboo/1-configure.md

 In this lab, you will use the `configure` CLI command to set the required credentials and information for GitHub Actions Importer to use when working with Bamboo and GitHub.

-You will need to complete all of the setup instructions [here](./readme.md#configure-your-codespace) prior to performing this lab.
+You will need to complete all of the [setup instructions](./readme.md#configure-your-codespace) prior to performing this lab.

 ## Configuring credentials